takaditya80-collab/WEB-ARTICLE-PROJECT/Business.md

 # How a Professional Website Helps in Business Growth in 2026 ?
 ## **INTRODUCTION**

 In today's world most of the business are working online than offline.
 After the covid pandemic people are more concern to grow their business online.
-To run your business in more professional way a decent website is necessary .A business has limited territory in offline but the same business expand it's terain when it comes online.
+To run your business in more professional way a decent website is necessary .A business has limited territory in offline but the same business expand it's territory when it comes online.

 ![alt text](image.png)
 ##  Top 5 Reasons Why a Business eeds a Website ?